 Day 0 is when your symptoms started or you tested positive, whichever came first.

 When self-isolating, there is some kawa you can follow to keep whānau safe.

-- If you’re feeling up to it, you can exercise outdoors.
-You can go on your own, or with someone from your household.
-Do not visit any shared exercise facilities, such as swimming pools or outdoor gyms.
+- If you’re feeling up to it, you should exercise outdoors.
+But try to avoid running or working out too hard until you’re well.
+You can’t visit any shared exercise facilities, such as swimming pools or outdoor gyms.

-- Clean and disinfect surfaces regularly.
-This includes things you touch often, like door handles, light switches and phones.
+- Regularly clean and disinfect surfaces and things you touch often, like door handles, light switches and phones.

-- Open windows to increase fresh air flow inside.
+- Open windows and doors to increase fresh air flow through your whare.

 Te āwhina i a koe e noho mohoao ana Help when you are self-isolating

 There are services around the motu that offer advice and support for whānau.
-This might include getting supplies such as kai or medicine delivered to you.
-In some cases, it might also include money to pay for urgent and essential costs and some bills.
+This might include getting supplies such as kai or medicine delivered.
+In some cases, it might also include help to pay for urgent and essential costs or bills.